mindersec/minder/docs/docs/tutorials/register_repo_create_profile.md

 provided by GitHub.

 Navigate to the repository on GitHub, click on the Security tab and view the Security Advisories.
-Notice that there is a new advisory titled `mediator: profile github-profile failed with rule secret_scanning`.
+Notice that there is a new advisory titled `minder: profile github-profile failed with rule secret_scanning`.

 Enable secret scanning in the same registered repository, by following these [instructions](https://docs.github.com/en/code-security/secret-scanning/configuring-secret-scanning-for-your-repositories) provided by GitHub.

 Navigate to the repository on GitHub, click on the Security tab and view the Security Advisories.
-Notice that the advisory titled `mediator: profile github-profile failed with rule secret_scanning` is now closed.
+Notice that the advisory titled `minder: profile github-profile failed with rule secret_scanning` is now closed.

 ## Delete registered repositories
 If you wish to delete a registered repository, you can do so with the following command: